Keyboard shortcuts

 Overview

 WeaveFFI exposes asynchronous Rust operations through a single callback-based C ABI and language-native async wrappers in every target.
-Mark a function with async: true (and optionally cancellable: true) in the IDL and the generators emit the right shape per target: async throws in Swift, suspend fun in Kotlin, Promise<T> in JS, async def in Python, Task<T> in .NET, and so on.
+Mark a function with async: true (and optionally cancellable: true) in the IDL and the generators emit the right shape per target: async in Swift (async throws when the function also declares throws: true), suspend fun in Kotlin, Promise<T> in JS, async def in Python, Task<T> in .NET, and so on.
+When an async function declares throws: true, the failure that settles the future is the module’s typed domain error (see the Error Handling Guide).

 When to use